NCBI-Hackathons/PHANTUM/README.md

 ### Who is PHANTUM/PHANTUM2 developed for?
 PHANTUM was initially developed for clinicians who have the necessary clinical measures and corresponding CXR for a patient(see section: How to Use PHANTOM for a list of clinical measures).

-PHANTUM2 was developed for clinicals who have the necessary demographic information, results of the K-SADS, and MRI scans.
+PHANTUM2 was developed for clinicals who have the necessary demographic information, results of K-SADS surveys, and MRI scans.

 ## How Does PHANTUM work?
 PHANTUM uses a weighted average of two prediction modules (for the two different types of data) to make a final decision.
 We decided to use the [RWeka package](https://cran.r-project.org/web/packages/RWeka/index.html) in the R statistical language to generat C4.5 pruned decision trees using the following clinical values: age of TB onset, gender, BMI, and clinical decision/type of resistance.